What is API Integration? The 2026 Complete Guide

 Before we move on to the last section, it is important to check whether or not you are now able to answer the key API integration questions that might come in your mind.
 Some of the frequently asked API integration questions include:

-3. What are the benefits of API integration?
+What are the types of API integration?

 Wrapping up: TL:DR